enkelmedia/NewsletterStudio-Documentation/content/package/11.0.0/concepts/themes.md

 If you need to override one or more of them just mimic the folder structure inside the global `NewsletterStudioExtensions`-folder or inside the NewsletterStudio-folder or inside your custom theme folder.

 ### Global override
 A global override would be used for all themes and basically override the default view.
-Create a `NewsletterStudioExtensions`-folder in the `App_Plugin`-folder and create a view folder inside this:
+Create a new folder called `NewsletterStudioExtensions` in the `App_Plugin`-folder and create a view-folder inside this:

 `App_Plugins/NewsletterStudioExtensions/Views/`

-Inside here, place the cshtml-files that you want to override.
+Inside here, place the cshtml-files that you want to override, for example:

+`App_Plugins/NewsletterStudioExtensions/Views/email.cshtml`
+`App_Plugins/NewsletterStudioExtensions/Views/unsubscribe.cshtml`
+`App_Plugins/NewsletterStudioExtensions/Views/Controls/button.cshtml`

 ### Theme-specific overrides
 For a theme-specific override just create the view folder inside your theme, ie:

-`App_Plugins/MySite/NewsletterStudio/Themes/MyTheme/Views/`
+`App_Plugins/MySitePlugins/NewsletterStudio/Themes/MyTheme/Views/`

 Inside here, place the cshtml-files that you want to override.